 Sam Burgess vs Tom Burgess: Brothers ready to ignite new rivalry when Warrington Wolves and Huddersfield Giants clash

-For the first time in their careers, Sam and Tom Burgess will come up against each other when Huddersfield Giants play Warrington Wolves on Sunday; Sky Sports is only place to watch every Super League game live this year, with season beginning on Thursday February 13
+For the first time in their careers, Sam and Tom Burgess will come up against each other when Huddersfield Giants play Warrington Wolves on Sunday, live on Sky Sports+; Sky Sports is only place to watch every Super League game live this year

-Sam Burgess and Tom Burgess will be in uncharted territory when Warrington Wolves take on Huddersfield Giants in their Super League opener.
+Sam Burgess and Tom Burgess will be in uncharted territory when Warrington Wolves take on Huddersfield Giants in their Super League opener on Sunday afternoon, live on Sky Sports+.

 It is the first time in their careers that the Burgess brothers have been on opposing teams, with Sam Burgess head coach of the Wolves and Tom Burgess a new signing for the Giants for 2025.